MicrosoftDocs/ATADocs/ATPDocs/install-atp-step4.md

     - Azure ATP sensor service and Azure ATP sensor updater service
     - Microsoft Visual C++ 2013 Redistributable

-8. After the installation completes, click **Launch** to open your browser and log in to the Azure ATP portal.
+8. After the installation completes, click **Launch** to open your browser and sign in to the Azure ATP portal.

 ## Next steps